 The government IT professional sometimes has to decide how modern to be in their technology choices.
 By the time an IT professional is making strategic decisions, they may no longer be coding on a daily basis, if they ever were.
 When making decisions, they’ll hear two voices, which we might call the safe and the modern.
 The safe voice tells them to use the same systems they’ve been using.
 That, “Sure, Apple and Google might be using a new technology, but it’s not appropriate for the Department (or the Agency, or the State, or the City.)
 Startups might be using the latest thing, but sometimes the latest thing is just a passing fad, and an inappropriate one for us at that.
 The old ways are less risky; we should stick with what we know.”

-In many cases, a decision-maker doesn't have enough basis in actual experience to make their decision.
-This makes the decision a choice between the relative merits of different voices which they hear, neither of which they can fully trust.
+In many cases, a decision-maker doesn’t have enough basis in actual experience to make their decision.
+This makes the decision a choice between the relative merits of the safe and modern voices, neither of which they can fully trust.

 Even framing the question in terms of what’s best for the citizens/patients/customers that a system serves can be inconclusive.
 While focusing on the end user should always be a priority, the focus itself may not tilt the scales much between safe and modern technologies.

-However, the government decision-maker should strive to find, and listen to, the modern voice, and that they should intentionally give it more weight.
+However, the government decision-maker should strive to find, and listen to, the modern voice, and intentionally give it more weight.
 There are three main reasons for this.

 The second reason to heed the modern voice is the paradox that doing the safe thing in the short term leads to greater risk in the long term.
-I'm sure you can think of examples.
-My favorite example is when browsers had to be upgraded by making an explicit decision to upgrade, governments sometimes chose to continue supporting browser versions so out-of-date that the browsers themselves became inherent security risks.
-Of course, if you're reading this blog I'm sure you would never participate in a mistake like that.
+I’m sure you can think of examples.
+My favorite example is when browsers had to be upgraded by making an explicit decision to upgrade.
+Governments sometimes chose to continue supporting browser versions so out-of-date that the browsers themselves became inherent security risks.
+Of course, if you’re reading this blog I’m sure you’d never participate in a mistake like that.
 Of course not.